acmatusf/Spring-2025-ACM-Project-Hub/README.md

 Our end goal is to showcase the project in a final event where you can present your work.
 This isn’t just about making a game; it’s about building a project that demonstrates your skills and looks great on your resume, boosting your internship chances and paving the way for future Project Hubs.

-If you would like to play the game, simply download the "Spring-2025-ACM-Project-Hub.rar" file, extract it, select "dist" folder, and open "snake.exe". *Hint*: There's a secret reward for beating challenge mode
+If you would like to play the game, simply download the "snAkeCM.zip" file, extract it, select "dist" folder, and open "snake.exe". *Hint*: To unlock challenge mode, you need to score 15 points in Hard mode and 20 points in Normal mode.
+And there's a secret reward for beating challenge mode

 ## Documentation